 Scent recognition goes both ways.
 In Japan, researchers found that infants who smelled their mother’s milk during a routine heel-stick exhibited less distress than babies exposed to the smell of formula or another mother’s milk.

 Research shows the importance of cuddling.
-Cuddling releases the hormones oxytocin and vasopressin, thought to play key roles in social behaviors and stress.
+Cuddling releases the hormones oxytocin and vasopressin, thought to play key roles in social behaviours and stress.
 Babies who have not been cuddled may have trouble forming attachments in adulthood.
-However, babies who are cuddled tend to sleep better with more organized and predictable sleep patterns, research has shown.
+However, babies who are cuddled tend to sleep better with more organised and predictable sleep patterns, research has shown.
 They also have steadier heart and respiration rates.

 Smiles motivate you to care for your child and motivate your child stay close to you.
 A study conducted by the Baylor College of Medicine, in Houston, Texas, disclosed what happened when brain MRIs were taken of women while they looked at photos of their own babies and of others making happy, sad, happy, and neutral faces.
 When a woman saw a picture of her own child, her brain activated the parts of her brain making her happy.
 The effect was even greater when she saw pictures of her child smiling.

 Gazing into your baby’s eyes while bottle-feeding, snuggling, or cuddling unleashes the feel-good hormones in both of you contributing to the maternal bond.
-So ignore phone calls and let the dishes wait.
+So, ignore phone calls and let the dishes wait.
 Bonding with your newborn needs to be your priority.
 Play, cuddle, or lie around doing nothing but loving your newborn.
 Nourish your baby’s senses while rocking and singing.
-Introduce scents and bright colored toys.
+Introduce scents and bright coloured toys.

-Yes, there is science involved in the magical bonding between you and your newborn.
+Yes, there is science involved in the magical mother and baby bond.
 However, despite all the science involved, it is the power of your love that is the foundation for that magical bonding between a mother and her newborn.